-This document underpins the University’s policies and procedures to ensure compliance with the Immigration, Asylum and Nationality Act 2006 and should be read in conjunction with the University’s Preventing Illegal Working and Certificates of Sponsorship (Tier 2 and 5) guidance.
+This document underpins the University’s policies and procedures to ensure compliance with the Immigration, Asylum and Nationality Act 2006 and as updated.

 The University approaches recruitment fairly and transparently to ensure equality across all recruitment activity.

-Aberystwyth University is an Equal Opportunities employer, and its aims are underpinned by the University’s Equality Strategy.
+Aberystwyth University is an Equal Opportunities employer, and its aims are underpinned by the University’s Strategic Equality Plan.

-2.1 This Policy covers all recruitment activities and applies to all employees and prospective employees of the University including full and part-time employees, those on fixed term and casual contracts of employment regardless of length of service.
+2.1.
+This Policy covers all recruitment activities and applies to all employees and prospective employees of the University including full and part-time employees and those on fixed term contracts of employment, regardless of length of service.

 a.
 Ensuring job advertisements meet the legislative requirements of the Equality Act 2010, and making recommendations for amendments where required;

 b.
-Coordinating communication to candidates and the recruiting department throughout the recruitment process;
+Coordinating communication to candidates and the recruiting departments throughout the recruitment process;

 c.
 Seeking evidence to be assured that the appropriate pre-employment checks have been completed prior to an employee commencing work: